Saturday, 30 November 2024

 But then Donald Trump is an angelic paragon of virtue, flawlessly perfect and there are no flies on him.
 Trump talks coherent, perfectly understandable sense and his understanding of the world has been enhanced by everything he sees around him.
 The global wars of Gaza, Israel, Ukraine and Russia should be uppermost in his mind and undoubtedly his concern is a genuine one.
 But the judgmental and critical nature of the man has to be both disturbing and distressing.
 At times, Trump may have to bite his lip when the going gets really tough because diplomacy is something that just escapes him.

 Today the world has been shaken to its core again.
 The Trump fanatical fans will see today's election victory as a triumph for good, old-fashioned pragmatic politics.
 Trump speaks from the hip and never wastes his words.
 There is an honesty is the best policy of course about him.
-The next four years should prove to be both a fascinating study of human behaviour, the rigorous examination of a man you simply can't make your mind up about.
+The next four years should prove to be a fascinating study of human behaviour, the rigorous examination of a man you simply can't make your mind up about.
 The permanent critics would love to see him fail miserably, a man who is still an embarrassment to the human race.
 But we do mellow with age and although Trump is rapidly approaching 80, we can only hope that things will get considerably better.
 Tony Blair certainly thought as much.

-Monday 4 November 2024
+Monday, 4 November 2024

 Quincy Jones dies.